rtorrent-community/rtorrent-docs/docs/include-cmd-items.rst

     d.max_file_size
     d.max_file_size.set

-        Controls the maximum file size of any file in the item.
+        Controls the maximum size of any file in the item.
         If a file exceeds this amount, the torrent cannot be opened and an error will be shown.
         Defaults to the value of :term:`system.file.max_size` at the time the torrent is added.

     d.max_size_pex

         **TODO**

     d.message
     d.message.set